-Spaces in the Teacher Education program are limited, and admission is not guaranteed by fulfilling the minimum requirements.
-We receive many more applications than spaces available, which makes this a competitive professional program to gain admission to.
+Spaces in the Teacher Education program are extremely limited, and admission is not guaranteed by fulfilling the minimum requirements.
+We receive significantly more applications than spaces available, which makes this a highly competitive professional program to gain admission to.

-Applicants must meet the minimum requirements for all programs PLUS program specific requirements.
+Applicants must meet the minimum requirements for all programs in addition to program specific requirements.

 You will be assessed, regardless of preferred division, on your admission average.
-The academic average accounts for 50% of the admission decision and Brock requires a minimum “B” average, equivalent to 70% at Brock, based on the best ten full undergraduate degree level credits which must be completed at the time of application.
+The academic average accounts for 50% of the admission decision and Brock requires a minimum “B” average, equivalent to 70% at Brock, based on the best 10.0 full undergraduate degree level credits (not including college diploma transfer credits).
+These 10.0 undergraduate credits must be complete at the time of application.

 Please note the following:

 - A full undergraduate university (degree-level) credit is the equivalent of one academic year of study.
 For example, a full university course normally runs from September to April or is the equivalent of two semester-long courses.
 Both full-year and half-year courses are acceptable to meet the ten full undergraduate degree level admissions requirement.

 - Please research your home University’s credit system to ensure you have met the minimum academic requirements.
 For example, if your home university follows a 3.00 and 6.00 credit hour system, a 3.00-credit course is considered equivalent to one semester of study and a 6.00-credit course as equivalent to a full university course or two semesters of study.

 - We do not accept courses taken in the Fall term as “completed” as applicants typically do not have final grades for Fall courses on their transcripts by the time of the transcript submission deadline.
 In order for your courses to be counted as “completed” they must have been taken in the previous Spring or Summer term.